CyclotronResearchCentre/bidsme/joss_paper/paper.md

 # Bidsme overview and usage

-The bidsification workflow using Bidsme is presented in Fig \autoref{fig:workflow}.
+The bidsification workflow using Bidsme is presented in \autoref{fig:workflow}.
 It is organized into two main steps: the "preparation" and the "bidsification".

 <center>
 ![Workflow of a bidsification using Bidsme.
 Dashed arrows and boxes represent optional steps.\label{fig:workflow}](plots/bidsme_schema.png)